awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

-# Assigning Parameter Policies<a name="parameter-store-policies"></a>
+# Assigning parameter policies<a name="parameter-store-policies"></a>

 Parameter policies help you manage a growing set of parameters by enabling you to assign specific criteria to a parameter such as an expiration date or *time to live*\.
 Parameter policies are especially helpful in forcing you to update or delete passwords and configuration data stored in Parameter Store\.
 Parameter Store offers the following types of policies: `Expiration`, `ExpirationNotification`, and `NoChangeNotification`\.
 The policies are described in more detail in this section\.

 Parameter Store enforces parameter policies by using asynchronous, periodic scans\.
 After you create a policy, you don't need to perform additional actions to enforce the policy\.
 Parameter Store independently performs the action defined by the policy according to the criteria you specified\.

 **Note**
 Parameter policies are available for parameters that use the advanced parameters tier\.
-For more information, see [Standard and Advanced Parameter Tiers](parameter-store-advanced-parameters.md)\.
+For more information, see [Standard and advanced parameter tiers](parameter-store-advanced-parameters.md)\.

 A parameter policy is a JSON array, as shown in the following table\.
 You can assign a policy when you create a new advanced parameter, or you can apply a policy by updating a parameter\.
 Parameter Store supports the following types of parameter policies\.